s-macke/AdventureAI/README.md

 ## About

 This repository contains an interpreter for Z-Machine files, specifically supporting version 3 and 5 files.
 The Z-Machine is a virtual machine designed to run text adventure games, such as those created by Infocom.
+It can be played either by a human or an AI.

 ## Features

-- Read and interpret Z-Machine files (versions 3 and 5 partially supported)
+- Read and interpret Z-Machine files (versions 3 supported and version 5 partially supported)
 - Run against the GPT-4 chatbot via the OpenAI API.
+- Store the whole run with meta information in a json file.

 # Compile